-Data on ad-valorem tariff and non-tariff barriers to trade are collected from the following sources.
-First, data on applied tariffs, $t{ij}^s$ , at the country-pair-sector level for the year 2011 are reported in and taken from the Trade Analysis Information System (TRAINS) Database contained in the World Bank's WITS Database.
-Second, data on ad-valorem equivalents of non-tariff barriers, $n{ij}^s$ , are available from Kee and Nicita (2016).
-Finally, data on sector-level import-demand elasticities, $\alpha_s$ , are available from Kee et al. (2008).
+Data on ad valorem tariff and nontariff barriers to trade are collected from the following sources.
+First, data on applied tariffs, t{ij}^s , at the country-pair-sector level for the year 2011 are reported in and taken from the Trade Analysis Information System (TRAINS) Database contained in the World Bank's WITS Database.20 Second, data on ad valorem equivalents of nontariff barriers, n{ij}^s , are available from Kee, Nicita, and Olarreaga (2016).
+Finally, data on sector-level import-demand elasticities, α_s , are available from Kee, Nicita, and Olarreaga (2008).21